md-k-sarker/ecii/README.md

 ## How to run the program:
     Program runs in two mode.
 Batch mode and single mode.
 In single mode it will take a config file as input parameter and run the program as mentioned by the parameters in config file.

     In Batch mode it take directory as parameter and will run all the config files within that directory.

     #### For single mode:
         java -jar ecii.jar config_file

     #### For Batch mode:
         java -jar ecii.jar -b directory

+    Delete java -jar ecii.jar if you run it from the source code.

 ## How to write Config file: